-This website is owned by North Yorkshire County Council.
+This website is owned by North Yorkshire Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts;